cparker-uc/VeVaPy/README.md

 | Stanojevic-2018-nanomolar.ipynb       | A. Stanojevic, V.M.
 Markovic, Z. Cupic, L. Kolar-Anic & V. Vukojevic                                             | 2018 | Same as Stanojevic-2018.ipynb but with units converted to nanomolar for increased accuracy when computing cost function (because molar units lead to very small concentration values which introduced extra rounding errors).  |
 | Vinther-2011.ipynb                    | F. Vinther, M. Andersen & J.T.
 Ottesen                                                                           | 2011 | Described by the authors as the "Minimal Model of the HPA Axis," this is a very bare-bones model and thus does not perform well on validation against real-world basal data (haven't tested with TSST data).                   |

+**Note:** Unfortunately, aside from the models discussed in the paper, most of the models are not fully polished and may require some tweaks.
+If you're not familiar with Python, you may want to stick with one of the models from the paper.

 ## Dependencies Required to Run Models Locally <a name="localDependencies" />
 If you would prefer to run the models on your local machine, rather than in a Binder environment, the requirements listed in the following table will need to be met.